Lactic Acid Fermentation Makes Raw Fermented Food

 When I looked up the definition of lactic acid fermentation in Wikipedia, the excellent explanation brought back visions (or shall I say nightmares) of biochemistry in college!

 To simplify the definition of this type of fermentation, let me just say that fermentation is the biological process that breaks down food into simpler components.
-The breaking down of food make the foods easier to digest and their nutrients easier for you body to assimilate.
+The breaking down of food make the foods easier to digest and their nutrients easier for your body to assimilate.
 Since this type of fermentation does not use damaging heat, fermented foods are raw foods.
 Fermentation is an very ancient way of preserving foods.
 Today, it is used mainly to make unique foods that cannot be produced in any other way and for the taste and benefits of fermented foods.

 Fermented foods are truly live foods.
 They are live in two different ways.
 First, they are alive because before they are fermented, they are raw and living foods.
 Fermentation does not involve damaging heat to “cook” foods.
 And second, fermented foods are alive because they are full of living, beneficial bacteria that immediately goes to work to populate your gut and increase your overall wellness.